-- Attendance citizenship grades will be awarded in each class on the following basis: - S Satisfactory - N Needs Improvement - U Unsatisfactory Behavior (tardies, etc.) - UA Unsatisfactory Attendance (absences) - Students will receive a UA for each class that exceeds 3 unexcused attendance marks, per term. - A verified truancy or Sluff (X) will result in a UA for that class and 2 hours of attendance remediation. - A student must earn 28 units of Citizenship Credit to be eligible to participate in commencement ceremonies upon graduating from Morgan High School. - Citizenship credit (.5 credit) is given for Satisfactory (S) or Needs Improvement (N) citizenship in each class taken. - There is no citizenship credit given for Unsatisfactory Behavior (U) or for Unsatisfactory Attendance (UA).
+- Attendance citizenship grades will be awarded in each class on the following basis: - o S Satisfactory - N Needs Improvement - U Unsatisfactory Behavior (tardies, etc.) - UA Unsatisfactory Attendance (absences) - Students will receive a UA for each class that exceeds 3 unexcused absences, per term. - A student must earn 28 units of Citizenship Credit to be eligible to participate in commencement ceremonies upon graduating from Morgan High School. - Citizenship credit (.5 credit) is given for Satisfactory (S) or Needs Improvement (N) Citizenship grades in each class taken. - Citizenship credit is not given for Unsatisfactory Behavior (U) or for Unsatisfactory Attendance (UA).